RenertMath/RenertMath.github.io/contests/index.md

    <p>
       <ul>
          Renert School and Brigth Minds student from grade 1 to grade 6 will be offered training sessions to Renert's FIRST Math Contest!
 Sessions will run ons Saturdays at xxxx  from February 27 to March...
-        Prior each session you will have to solve the contest form (link below) that we are using for the specific session according to your grade level.
-You also will have to put your answer in the bubble sheet (see link below).
+        Prior each session you will have to:
+            <li>solve the contest form (link below) that we are using for the specific session according to your grade level.</li>
+            <li> fill the bubble sheet (see link below) with your answers.</li>
+            <li>submit the answers until XXXXXX in order to attend the training session</li>
             You won't be evaluated based on your answers but they will help the instructors during the class to figure out which questions the focus will be.
       </ul>
     </p>